 For the most part, sunrooms don’t have ductwork.
 Although it’s not the best option with regards to energy efficiency, you can extend your existing ductwork so your HVAC system reaches the screen room.
 That way, you can adjust the internal temperature by using the main thermostat in your property.

 Although it’s possible to change the ductwork yourself, it can be time-consuming and challenging if you’re not experienced at doing it.

 9. Install New Windows

-Single-pane windows aren’t usually enough to offer insulation that will keep the cold out during fall and winter.
+Single-pane windows aren’t usually enough to offer insulation and hot air that will keep the cold out during fall and winter.
 Upgrading the windows could have a significant impact on both the temperature and the energy efficiency and cost of heating your sunroom.
-We’d recommend getting double-pane windows with an insulating factor for the ultimate warm nest.
+We’d recommend getting double-pane windows with window tinting and an insulating factor for the ultimate warm nest.

 10. Use Drapes for Insulation